Blockstream/satellite/doc/sdr.md

 ```

 More specifically, as thoroughly explained in the [Antenna Pointing
-Guide](antenna-pointing#sdr-based), you might want to run with specific gain and
+Guide](antenna-pointing.md#sdr-based), you might want to run with specific gain
-de-rotation parameters that are suitable to your setup, like so:
+and de-rotation parameters that are suitable to your setup, like so:

 ```
 blocksat-cli sdr -g [gain] --derotate [freq_offset]